meldev00/FEMA_disaster_tool/README.md

 While collecting data, it was realized that the Google Places API sets a hard limit at 60 businesses per request.
 Although we were able to compensate for this fact by increasing the number of business types including in our model, we do not believe we were able to attain 100% of lifeline-businesses within the city of New Orleans.

 Ideas for future research and modeling, for which we did not have the time nor budget, includes the inclusion of population density as a feature to predict the number of people affected by the diaster.
 Also, we noticed that several business that exist in close proximity to others businesses of similar nature may be inflating lifeline-density in certain areas.
+As for knowing the status of a lifeline, there does not appear to be an efficient way to gather that live data.
+Response organizations may want to consider partnering with companies that appeal to a large audience to develop a prototype that could aid in the collection of real-time closures for areas at high risk.

 ## Resources
 [1] https://www.fema.gov/media-library-data/1543953591582-d3437147e8954b5c9b8469dc2d173531/Revised_Community_Lifelines_Information_Sheet.pdf